ISEN-2020/book-service/readme.md

 	Base de données :

 When your connected, you have a local DataBase.
 You can set up by going in the *requête SQL* and apload your information in JSON format.

+Think to change the IP SQL address by your local IP address and run your Dockerfile with the following commands :

+	docker build -t bookservice:1.0 .
+	docker images
+	docker run  --rm -p 3000:3000 bookservice:1.0

 Then, to verifie, enter ``http://localhost:3000/getbooks`` in your browser to test a POST requeste